clojure-clutch/clutch/README.md

 ```

 The latest stable version of Clutch is `0.3.1`.
 But be a mench: use
-the SNAPSHOTs when you can, and report feedback and issues to
+the release candidates when you can, and report feedback and issues to
 the [Clutch mailing list](http://groups.google.com/group/clojure-clutch).

-Clutch is compatible with Clojure 1.2.0 - 1.4.0, and requires Java 1.5+.
+Clutch is compatible with Clojure 1.2.0 - 1.5.0, and requires Java 1.5+.

 ## Status